Kitware/SMQTK/devops/docker/smqtk_iqr_playground/README.md

 processing.
 The ``-p`` option above shows the default IQR web-app server port that should be exposed.

-The entrypoint in this container can take a number of options:
+The entrypoint script in this container can take a number of options:

     -h | --help
         Display the usage and options description.